 The Group is principally engaged in the manufacturing and trading of furniture and wood-based products which are principally carried out in Malaysia.
-Segment information has not been separately present because internal reporting uses the Group's financial statements.
+Accordingly, information by operating segments on the Group's operations as required by MFRS 8 is not presented.